 All CEA candidates must attend one of AEE's preparatory CEA training seminars conducted by an approved training provider and complete and pass in a four-hour time frame a written open-book exam which is proctored by an approved exam administrator.
 Information on seminar options is provided below.
 AEE does not provide training; instead it has approved training providers, listed below.

 All CEA candidates taking the exam in the United States (only) will take the revised format CEA Certification Exam.
-The new format exam contains the same number of questions as previous versions, 130, and the exam duration will remain 4 hours.
-The new exam will not include optional sections, as in the past; rather, the exam will include questions from all 17 sections of the CEA Body of Knowledge.
-This differs from the international version of the CEA exam, which will still contain optional sections.
+The new format exam contains 140 questions, and the exam duration will remain 4 hours.
+The exam will include questions from all 10 sections of the CEA Body of Knowledge.
+This differs from the international version of the CEA exam which only contains 100 questions.
 You must bring a hand calculator to the exam since the CEA test does not allow computers, tablets or cell phones to be used for calculations on the test.

 An intensive jobs task analysis was performed for the CEA and a weighted percentage of topics was developed for the CEA Body of Knowledge.
 Although a specific number of exam questions for each topic will not be provided, as it may change, the number of questions on the exam will align with the content percentages listed in the following CEA Body of Knowledge.